 HSLDA brings together a large number of homeschooling families nation-wide so that each can have a low-cost method of obtaining quality legal defense pertaining to their homeschooling.
-Membership is currently $115 per year.
-A 15% discount is available through OCHEC’s discount program.
+Membership is currently $130 per year.
+A 15% discount is available through Homeschool Oklahoma’s discount program.
 Benefits of membership include quality legal representation in the event that a family is challenged in the area of homeschooling, a subscription to The Home School Court Report, and the satisfaction of helping others.
 In order to receive these benefits, you must be a member of HSLDA prior to contact by school or other officials.
 To contact HSLDA, call (540) 338-5600, or write P.O.
 Box 3000, Purcellville, VA 20134.

 Legal requirements notwithstanding, there are some personal “requirements” to be considered as well.
 Homeschooling is most definitely not for the faint of heart or for a family in which one spouse is not supportive.
 The successful homeschool teacher has a strong sense of self-discipline and responsibility, a willingness to give up a certain amount of personal freedom, and, in most cases, the ability to survive as a one-income family.
 It is also necessary for parents to have established respect for parental authority in their children so that Mom or Dad is accepted as a teacher.
 It may be wise for a family to delay home education for a semester or more to adequately research, prepare, and evaluate the commitment required.
-The decision to homeschool should be a positive choice, not linked only to negative circumstances involving a public school, administrator or teacher, and it should be a personal choice independent of friends, extended family members, or fellow church members.
+The decision to homeschool should be a positive choice, not linked only to negative circumstances involving a public school, administrator, or teacher, and it should be a personal choice independent of friends, extended family members, or fellow church members.

 How does a typical homeschool operate?

 There is no such thing as a “typical homeschool”—except that it is often the mother of the family who is the primary teacher, even though many dads are taking up the teaching of one or more subjects.
-Because homeschooling is a lifestyle that seeks to provide a truly individualized education, each family customizes its homeschool to suit the learning styles of its students and the routines and needs of its members.
+Because homeschooling is a lifestyle that seeks to provide truly individualized education, each family customizes its homeschool to suit the learning styles of its students and the routines and needs of its members.
 One family may hold class five days a week, roughly following the public school calendar, while another may hold school year-round, with a week or two of vacation days interspersed here and there.
 One family may reproduce a traditional classroom at home, while another elects to use a video or satellite curriculum from a curriculum provider.
-Still another may operate under an umbrella program, or participate in a correspondence program.
+Another may operate under an umbrella program or participate in a correspondence program.
 Still others opt for less conventional or structured methods and do their teaching via unit studies or “unschooling,” the philosophy espoused by the famed late educator, John Holt.
 The possibilities are almost endless!